 It is rare to encounter others that move within the same creative sphere and produce unified thought processes.
-This is precisely why these very moments should be recognised and taken advantage of to the fullest.
+This is precisely why these very moments should be recognized and taken advantage of to the fullest.
 One of those particular situations occurred again within the landscape of Freunde von Freunden, when meeting the chief editor of ‘The Alpine Review’ and hosting a constructive and creative workshop for FvF in order to explore newly discovered commonalities.
 During a seminar of five days, we invited along good friends, mentors and strategists, as well as astute consultants to provide us with effective feedback and advice for FvF’s future.
 The result of these challenging, industrious and extremely fruitful discussions continue to resonate with us.

 We would like to share this experience by providing a review to give you a short glimpse behind FvF’s facade.